panastasiadis/home-automation/README.md

-# Home Automation System on a Raspberry Pi
+# Home Automation System on a Raspberry Pi | Main Platform

 This project is a comprehensive home automation system developed as part of my diploma thesis, "A home automation system based on Raspberry Pi".
 It integrates hardware sensors, a backend server, a modern web client to provide real-time monitoring and control of a smart home environment.